chovanecm/workshop-spark/scala/task2-flights/README.md

   ```

   Question 1: Suppose you're in Boston, MA.
 Which airline has the most flights departing from Boston?
+  > **HINT**: The solution is quite similar as the previous word-count.
+Try to focus on filter, map, reduceByKey, sortBy methods.
   ```
   val onlyBoston = rdd.filter(f => f.getAs("OriginCityName") == "Boston, MA")
   val airlinesFromBoston = onlyBoston.map(f => (f.getAs[String]("Carrier"), 1))